eu-cdse/documentation/APIs/STAC.md

 #### Limit option

-Limit option allows users to increase or decrease the number of items shown.
+The limit option allows users to increase or decrease the number of items shown.

 The default value is set to 20.